Is CBD Oil Legal in Texas? State Laws & Regulations

 You will be astounded to learn that back in ‘73 if a person possessed CBD at any amount, they would have been thrown into jail for 2 years.
 But as you can tell the government looked hard into this law, and has made some changes to it, and they brought down criminal behavior from life imprisonment to a misdemeanor.

 The rules clearly say that any CBD oil has THC over the 0.03% value that would be considered legal.
-But the state has no way of knowing the accurate number of the CBD oil because the state can’t test the content of cannabis plants.
+The state has no way of knowing the accurate number of the CBD oil because the state can’t test the content of cannabis plants.

 Achieving Accuracy in THC Testing